Learn From the Best

 Make a Difference in the Healthcare Field

 If you care about health, serving those in need and educating the public on wellness initiatives, consider working toward an online healthcare management degree from Lancaster Bible College.
 In this program, you’ll learn about the many facets of health care and prepare for a career as a healthcare executive.
 So, what exactly can you do with a bachelor’s degree in health care management?
 As a future healthcare administrator, you’ll be responsible for planning, directing and coordinating medical services in settings like hospitals, nursing homes and group medical practices.
-Thanks to the format of LBC’s accelerated degrees, each course is just six weeks long, allowing you to complete healthcare administration degree online in less time that you think.
+Thanks to the format of LBC’s accelerated adult education degrees, each course is just six weeks long, allowing you to complete healthcare administration degree online in less time that you think.

 Becoming a health care manager means you’ll have plenty of options once you graduate.
 This program touches on areas of math, science and policy, allowing you to transition from school to a job at a doctor’s office, handling the day-to-day functions of a typical small private practice, step into law reform in DC by working as a public health lobbyist or enter the lucrative world of pharmaceutical sales.
 Our undergraduate degree in healthcare management also prepares you to continue your education through graduate studies.
 The possibilities are almost endless – it just depends on what you want to do!
 Talk to an admissions counselor today to learn more.

 “A cheerful heart is good medicine . . .”
 Proverbs 17:22a

 Associates Degree Plan

 Hear from Carroll Briggs about his experience earning his degree online through LBC’s accelerated undergraduate degrees program.

 The adult program consists of THREE terms: